Check it out! Here is an obscure guitarist with an even more obscure instrument.

 The image was recently discovered In the Biblioteca Nacional de España (Milan) by Harpguitars.net member Carlos Beceiro.

 It is a nice visual record – via a decent drawing – of Montaño with a strange instrument that I presume he actually played.
-I would imagine that the headstock accurately depicts a typical 5-course double-strung neck of the period (Spain was then known for 6-course instruments as well), and an accurate count of ten strings are also drawn on the neck – though not doubled.
-With this artistic license, we don’t know if the 16 treble strings are meant to depict 16 single strings, or 8 double courses.
+I would imagine that the headstock accurately depicts a typical 5-course double-strung neck of the period (Spain was then known for 6-course instruments as well), and an accurate count of ten strings is also drawn on the neck – though not doubled.
+With this artistic license, we don’t know if the 16 treble strings are meant to depict 16 single strings or 8 double courses.
 We also can’t know the string material (other than compared to the below).
 Or perhaps the artist was simply showing a stylized representation of the entire instrument, string configuration and all.

-The only other historical instrument I have come across remotely similar to Montaño’s is this one: the well known – and stunning – instrument built by Rafael Vallejo of Granada, c.1790, allegedly for King Charles IV of Spain.
+The only other historical instrument I have come across remotely similar to Montaño’s is this one: the well-known – and stunning – instrument built by Rafael Vallejo of Granada, c.1790, allegedly for King Charles IV of Spain.

 At left is the instrument, which I shot years ago at the V&A museum (which, tragically, has now moved their spectacular musical instrument collection to the basement until further notice).
 It has 6 double gut courses on the neck and 20 strings arranged in 10 courses on the body, all tuned by full-size friction tuners mounted in the appropriately-sized slab jutting out of the body (interesting that piano or other tuning pins were not used).
 Baines states that these trebles should be wire.